truenas/documentation/content/CORE/CORETutorials/JailsPluginsVMs/Jails/CreatingJails.md

 Leaving all checkboxes cleared and fields empty initializes the jail without any networking abilities.
 Add networking to the jail after creation by going to **Jails**, clicking <i class="material-icons" aria-hidden="true" title="Expand/Collapse Row">chevron_right</i> for a jail, then <i class="material-icons" aria-hidden="true" title="edit">edit</i> **> Basic Properties**.

-Setting a proxy in the TrueNAS network settings also configures new jails to use the proxy settings, except when performing DNS lookups.
+Selecting a proxy in the TrueNAS network settings also configures new jails to use the proxy settings, except when performing DNS lookups.
 Make sure a firewall is properly configured to maximize system security.

 {{< hint warning >}}
-When pairing the jail with a physical interface, edit the network interface and set **Disable Hardware Offloading**.
+When pairing the jail with a physical interface, edit the network interface and select **Disable Hardware Offloading**.
 This prevents a network interface reset when the jail starts.
 {{< /hint >}}
 {{< /expand>}}